-This paper proposes an alternative approach to comparing a variable in two subpopulations that focuses on the similarity of the frequencies over the full distribution.
+This paper proposes and applies an alternative approach to comparing a variable in two sub-populations that focuses on the similarity of the frequencies over the full distribution.
 While we clearly want to support an approach that does not focus so heavily on the central tendencies of variables, as both means and regressions tend to do, this is not to suggest that regressions have little value in comparing variables like wages in subpopulations.
 Regressions allow the simultaneous summarization of varied controls which can become impractical in our approach.
 Nonetheless, we strongly recommend the use of our techniques to clarify the nature of differences or the location of diminished differences between wages in related sectors.
+Our approach allows detailed, statistical comparisons without making distributional assumptions which are not generally supported by wage data.